apollographql/apollo-tooling/packages/apollo/README.md

       find queries *and* any client schema extensions

   --key=key
-      The API key to use for authentication to Apollo Graph Manager
+      The API key to use for authentication to Apollo

   --queries=queries
       Deprecated in favor of the includes flag